 From the SimpliSafe app, you can arm and disarm your system, control any connected devices you may have, receive notifications, and, if you have the Interactive Plan, livestream and download footage.
-The app has decent ratings, a 3.1 from the Apple store and a 3.4 from the Google Play store.
+The app has amazing ratings, a 4.8 from the Apple store and a 4.5 from the Google Play store.

 The Vivint App

 The Vivint app has the exact same capabilities of the SimpliSafe app, plus it allows you to see and speak to visitors through your video doorbell.
 With ratings of 4.5 from Android users and 4.6 from iPhone users, the Vivint app is one of the highest-rated in the app store.

 Both of these systems have some of the best apps in the security games, but overall, SimpliSafe’s is ranked higher by only .2 stars.
 SimpliSafe for the win!

 While SimpliSafe has more affordable, flexible professional monitoring and a better app for iPhone users, Vivint won for customer support and installation, it being free and professionally done.
 If you want DIY, I’d go with SimpliSafe.
 If you’re willing to pay for professional monitoring, then congratulations: Vivint is the system for you.
 Let’s break it down even further.

 Pick SimpliSafe if you’d like…